WHAT THIS POST IS ABOUT. It’s about an innovative app that helps me manage a heart condition.

 I downloaded Notion after its launch in 2018(?), was initially impressed, but couldn’t quite figure out how to make it work for me — a common complaint I’ve seen made by others new to the app.

 I can do so many things with Notion.
 There are dozens of choices and possibilities to collect, organize, and present information.
 How do they differ?
 What works best?
 It’s paralyzing to start.

-My problem has always been, and still is: How do I collect, organize, present, and use an ever-expanding amount of data?Me
+My problem has always been, and still is: How do I collect, organize, present, and use a suffocating amount of data?Me

 I set Notion aside, disappointed, and decided to give it time — all the while my subconscious was ruminating on how I could use it.
 It has so much potential I didn’t want to let it go.
 Then, one day, my heart blew up.